-Students earning the Masters of Arts degree have five types of requirements: (1) general courses,(2) track-specific courses, (3) elective courses within AL and TESOL, and (4) out-of-program breadth courses, and (5) an exit project.
+Students earning the Masterof Arts degree have five types of requirements: (1) general courses, (2) track-specific courses, (3) elective courses within AL and TESOL, and (4) out-of-program breadth courses, and (5) an exit project.
 All course decisions must be made in consultation with the student's assigned faculty advisor.
-The track-specific courses, electives, and breadth courses for each track are included below.
+Below are the track descriptions for the MA in Applied Linguistics.